Planting Purple Bell Vine Seeds

 About Purple Bell Vine

 Rhodochiton atrosanguineus, commonly known as Purple Bell Vine, is a beautiful and exotic plant that produces stunning bell-shaped flowers in shades of pink and purple.
 Introduced from Mexico in the 1800s, this vining annual with heart-shaped leaves will cling and transform trellises or arbors from spring through fall.
-Growing Purple Bell Vine from seed is a rewarding and enjoyable experience.
+Growing Purple Bell Vine from seed requires a gardener who is patient, but will reap a rewarding and enjoyable experience.

 When to Plant Purple Bell Vine Seeds